Surface plasmon resonance: Implementations

 where k($\omega$) is the wave vector, $\varepsilon$ is the relative permittivity, and $\mu$ is the relative permeability of the material (1: the glass block, 2: the metal film), while $\omega$ is angular frequency and ${c}$ is the speed of light in vacuum.

 Typical metals that support surface plasmons are silver and gold, but metals such as copper, titanium or chromium have also been used.

 When using light to excite SP waves, there are two configurations which are well known.
 In the Otto configuration, the light illuminates the wall of a glass block, typically a prism, and is totally internally reflected.
 A thin metal film (for example gold) is positioned close enough to the prism wall so that an evanescent wave can interact with the plasma waves on the surface and hence excite the plasmons.

 In the Kretschmann configuration (also known as Kretschmann–Raether configuration), the metal film is evaporated onto the glass block.
 The light again illuminates the glass block, and an evanescent wave penetrates through the metal film.
 The plasmons are excited at the outer side of the film.
 This configuration is used in most practical applications.

 SPR emission

 When the surface plasmon wave interacts with a local particle or irregularity, such as a rough surface, part of the energy can be re-emitted as light.
 This emitted light can be detected behind the metal film from various directions.

 Analytical implementations

 Surface plasmon resonance can be implemented in analytical instrumentation.
 SPR instruments consist of a light source, an input scheme, a prism with analyte interface, a detector, and computer.

+Any quantitative derivation relies on modelling the surface based on the boundary conditions of the Maxwell's equations, for plane films using the Fresnel equations.